 The fundamental objective of this research is premised on the drive to bring to the fore, amongst bodies of literature and study output, the place of prevailing instructional culture on the implementation of music education curriculum in selected Colleges of Education in Southwest Nigeria.
 This is however hinged on the understanding that the role of diverse teaching methods and levels of exposure of music educators contribute to the prevailing instructional culture which determines the outcome of knowledge delivery.
-The distinctions inherent in individual methods of teaching and learning, herewith operationalized as instructional culture, are a major point of reference and strength for this study.
+The distinctions inherent in individual methods of teaching and learning, herewith operationalised as instructional culture, are a major point of reference and strength for this study.

 The findings from this research reveal variations in instructional culture across institutions and its impact on student learning outcomes.
 At the same time, it identifies challenges faced by music instructors in the process of curriculum implementation.
 Beyond this, it offers a fresh perspective on how individual perceptions (both student and teacher) interact with instructional culture to shape the integration of progressive learning approaches.

-2. methodology
+2. Methodology

 2.1 Research Design

 The research is based on descriptive survey design.
 In specific terms, the research employs both qualitative and quantitative methods of data collection.
 For the quantitative method, a structured questionnaire serves as the main instrument for collecting the required information while for the qualitative method, the research adopts the Key Informant Interview (KII) and participant observation.
 The selection of these methods becomes relevant within the context of this study because it provides in-depth investigation of the key issues; it explores the intersections that exist between the current music education curriculum and the role of instructional culture in its implementation across Colleges of Education in Southwest, Nigeria.
-Moreover, an institution with a viable instructional culture can serve as models, potentially influencing others through the findings and shared outcomes of this research.
+Moreover, an institution with a viable instructional culture can serve as a model, potentially influencing others through the findings and shared outcomes of this research.

 2.2 Population

 The study covers students and lecturers in Colleges of Education in Southwest, Nigeria that has a department of music.
-This becomes imperative within the context of this research given the understanding that departments of music across these institutions are built on different instructional cultures which accounts for their respective approaches and strategies for delivering music education curriculum both in theory and practice.
-The selected institutions are, Federal College of Education (Special), Oyo and Federal College of Education, Abeokuta.
+This becomes imperative within the context of this research, given the understanding that departments of music across these institutions are built on different instructional cultures, which account for their respective approaches and strategies for delivering music education curriculum both in theory and practice.
+The selected institutions are the Federal College of Education (Special), Oyo and the Federal College of Education, Abeokuta.

 2.3 Sampling

-The sample size for this study consists of 80 selected respondents including 5 lecturers and 75 students of the institutions where music education is been studied.
+The sample size for this study consists of 80 selected respondents, including 5 lecturers and 75 students of the institutions where music education is being studied.
 The institutions selected for this study were chosen based on the fact that they have an established Department of Music and currently offer music as a course at the NCE level.
 At the time of this research, only two Colleges of Education in Southwest Nigeria met this criterion, making them the focus of the study.
 Within these two institutions, a multi-stage sampling procedure was employed to select respondents.

 For the quantitative aspect, Yamane’s (1967) formula was used to determine the sample size from the known population of 92 music students.
 This ensured statistical reliability at a 95% confidence level with a 5% margin of error.
 Stratified random sampling was then used to draw student respondents proportionately from different levels of study within each institution for questionnaire administration.